krokoreit/hatch-pre-index/README.md

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/hatch-pre-index.svg)](https://pypi.org/project/hatch-pre-index)

-This package provides a Python module ...
+This package provides the PreIndexPublisher for hatch.

+It purpose is to check the project version and to run scripts before it invokes the index publisher.

+Use with 'hatch publish -p pre_index'

 Enjoy